 In 2017, SDSU adopted a CAP for its main campus with the goal of operational carbon neutrality by 2040 and carbon neutrality by 2050.
 Achieving this goal will include changes in policy, purchasing, retrofitting old structures, as well as setting sustainability standards for new buildings.
-Consistent with the SDSU main campus CAP, the Mission Valley campus will implement all applicable policies to reduce greenhouse gas emissions (GHG) during construction and operations.
-For further responsive information, please refer to the EIR for the Mission Valley campus project.
+Consistent with the SDSU main campus CAP, SDSU Mission Valley will implement all applicable policies to reduce greenhouse gas emissions (GHG) during construction and operations.
+For further responsive information, please refer to the EIR for SDSU Mission Valley.